Just Becquet

 Just Becquet (17 July 1829 – 25 February 1907) was a French sculptor and musician.
 Born in Besançon, he was a pupil of François Rude and active in Paris, France during the 19th century.

 Early life and education

-Just André François Becquet was born on 17 July 1829 in Besançon, Doubs, Franche-Comté France.
+Just André François Becquet was born on 17 July 1829 in Besançon, Doubs, Franche-Comté, France.

 As a child, Becquet demonstrated an early artistic inclination by playfully peeling off the putty from recently fixed windows and sculpting miniature human figures.
 Becquet later pursued studies in drawing and modeling at the municipal Fine Arts school.
-Around 1850, he moved to Paris to study with François Rude, a leading French sculptor, after crossing paths with his students Paul and Jules Franceschi in Besançon.
+Around 1850, he moved to Paris to study with François Rude, a leading French sculptor, after crossing paths with his students Paul Franceschi and Jules Franceschi in Besançon.